iSOLveIT/mkdocs-pdf-generate/docs/docs/customise/customisation.md

     - css/custom.css
 ```

-Since your stylesheet is appended to the default ones, you can override a rule from using the `!important` CSS rule.
+Since your stylesheet is appended to the default ones, you can override a rule by using the `!important` CSS keyword.